Skip to content

 What are ineligible costs on voucher projects?

-The Innovation Voucher may not be used to cover the costs of internal salary costs, travel, rent, entertainment or hospitality costs, standard training courses, software purchases, internships or student support, design and production of advertising material, branding, sales activities, costs associated with applying for grants or programs, business plans, business strategies, advice or assistance with general legal, commercial law, patents, taxation, business consulting, and marketing activities.
+The Innovation Voucher may not be used to cover the costs of internal salary costs, travel, rent, entertainment or hospitality costs, standard training courses, software purchases, internships, design and production of advertising material, branding, sales activities, costs associated with applying for grants or programs, business plans, business strategies, advice or assistance with general legal, commercial law, patents, taxation, business consulting, and marketing activities.
 This list is not exhaustive.

 Who can I contact about the program or issues after my project starts?